 The Art of Money offers a gentle path to bring healing and intentional mindfulness to your relationship with money, empowering you to break down what isn’t yours to carry, to release the past, and step forward into a new chapter of authenticity, growth, and self-care.

-It’s important to me that I walk the talk, and I want to share more of my own background and lineage to help you understand my own story and the experiences that have shaped me – and The Art of Money.
+It’s very important to me that I walk the talk.. so I want to share more of my own background and lineage to help you understand my own story and the experiences that have shaped me, my financial therapy method and The Art of Money community.

-I am a Jewish woman, so the personal stories I share are based on my experiences growing up and living as a middle-class Jewish woman who also has white-passing privilege.
-I grew up in a strongly Democratic, middle-class family in Chicago, IL, decades after my grandparents escaped Russia (now Ukraine, Lithuania, and Belarus) and came to the US in the early 1900s to start a new life.
+I am a Jewish woman who grew up in a strong Democratic, middle-class family in Chicago, IL.
+My grandparents escaped Russia (now Ukraine, Lithuania, and Belarus) and came to the US in the early 1900s to flee persecution and genocide and to try to start a new life.

-In the here and now of life, my husband, Forest, and I have been married for 20 years and he has helped me in my business since the very beginning.
-A creative entrepreneur in his own right, Forest also runs his own business helping folks take their teachings online.
-In addition to partners in love and business, we are the proud parents of Noah, our 12-year-old son.
-The three of us live together with our many cats in Boulder, CO, and I often share stories of the money lessons Forest and I encounter as a couple, and as parents, too.
+In the here and now of life, my husband, Forest, and I have been married for 22 years and he has helped me in my business since the very beginning.
+A creative entrepreneur in his own right, Forest also runs his own business and offers consulting for online business owners.
+In addition to partners in love and business, we are the proud parents of Noah, our 15-year-old son.
+The three of us live together with our many cats and puppy in Boulder, CO, and I often share stories of the money lessons Forest and I encounter as a couple, and as parents, too (when I have permission).

 The Art of Money book is an integrative approach to Financial Therapy that blends Emotional Literacy with Financial Literacy to empower the reader with the language, tools, and self-awareness they need to transform their relationship with money.

-I weave together therapeutic, body-based practices and practical financial tools to create a comprehensive, holistic framework to guide and support the reader through this deeply intimate money work using my three-phase methodology:
+I weave together therapeutic practices and practical financial tools to create a comprehensive, holistic framework to guide and support the reader through this deeply intimate money work using my three-phase methodology:

 We start by bringing compassionate curiosity to our emotions, patterns, and unique money story.
 Here we un-shame the past, claim our value, and learn to write a new chapter.
 We create intimate, safe spaces for money work, learn mind and body-based practices to support our journey, and ensure we are working with self-care, acceptance, and love along the way.